purescript/purescript-transformers/docs/Module.md

 ### Types

-    data MaybeT m a where
+    newtype MaybeT m a where
       MaybeT :: m (Maybe a) -> MaybeT m a